-Eligibility Requirements for Honors English 9 Honors English 9 is designed to prepare students for the rigors of AP Language and AP Literature.
+Honors English 9 and Pre-AP English 10 are designed to prepare students for the rigors of AP Language and AP Literature.
 However, admission into Honors English 9 does not guarantee admission into Pre-AP English 10, nor does completion of Honors English 9 and Pre-AP English 10 classes guarantee admission into AP Language and/or AP Literature.